spcampbell/FireStic/README.md

 #### Kibana Demo Template (optional)

-To get you up and running quickly, a dashboard template for Kibana is available in the file `firestic_kibana.json`.
+To get you up and running quickly, a dashboard template for Kibana is available in the file `firestic_kibana.json` located in the `prep_files` directory.

 #### TODO